direct to content

 History

-In December 1913, E5 was part of the 8th Submarine Flotilla, based at Portsmouth as part of the Home Fleets.
+HMS E5 was a submarine that served in World War I. In December 1913, the E5 was part of the 8th Submarine Flotilla, based in Portsmouth as part of the Home Fleet.
+She was laid up for a refit when the war broke out, ending it prematurely to rejoin the flotilla.

 Final Fate

-There were different theories about the reason for the loss of E5.
-One theory was that she struck a mine, possibly after straying into a German minefield upon being sighted by the German light cruiser Regensburg.
-Another theory attributed her loss to depth charge attack by torpedo boats escorting the battlecruiser Seydlitz.
+There are different theories about the reason for the loss of the E5.
+One is that she struck a mine on 7 march 1916, possibly after straying into a minefield upon being sighted by the German light cruiser Regensburg.
+Another theory attributed her loss to depth charge attack by torpedo boats escorting the battle cruiser Seydlitz.
+Recent archaeological finds seem to contradict both theories.

 Description